-- 6. The cost of which equals to or exceeds 50 percent of the market value of the structure before the improvement or repair is started. - 6.1.
+- 5. If in the determination of the building official the structure has sustained substantial damage, any repairs are considered substantial improvement regardless of the actual repair work performed. - 6.
+The cost of which equals to or exceeds 50 percent of the market value of the structure before the improvement or repair is started. - 6.1.
 Any project for improvement of a building required to correct existing health, sanitary or safety code violations identified by the building official and that are the minimum necessary to assure safe living conditions. - 6.2.
-Any alteration of a historic structure provided that the alteration will not preclude the structure's continued designation as a historic structure. - (11) Section 202-T is amended by adding the following: - (a) Temporary fire department access road for construction: An approved temporary roadway for emergency vehicle use during construction of residential subdivision projects. - (b) Temporary fire department access road for construction of one (1) residential (R3) unit.
-A temporary roadway for emergency vehicle use during construction of an individual residential (R3) structure where a fire department access road is required as part of the project. - (c) Temporary water supply.
-Water stored for firefighting purposes in an approved aboveground tank during combustible construction. - (d) Tree litter.
-Any limbs, bark, branches and/or leaves in contact with other vegetation or left to gather on the ground. - (12) Section 202-V is amended by adding the following: - (a) Very High Fire Hazard Severity Zones (VHFHSZ): Any geographic area designated pursuant to California Government Code Section 51178 to contain the type and condition of vegetation, topography, weather and structure density to potentially increase the possibility of wildland conflagration fires.
+Any alteration of a historic structure provided that the alteration will not preclude the structure's continued designation as a historic structure. - 11)14) (11) Section 202-T is amended by adding the following: - a) (a) Temporary fire department access road for construction: An approved temporary roadway for emergency vehicle useuses during construction of residential subdivision projects. - b) (b) Temporary fire department access road for construction of one (1) residential (R3) unit.
+A temporary roadway for emergency vehicle useuses during construction of an individual residential (R3) structure where a fire department access road is required as part of the project. - c) (c) Temporary water supply.
+Water stored for firefighting purposes in an approved aboveground tank during combustible construction. - d) (d) Tree litter.
+Any limbs, bark, branches and/or leaves in contact with other vegetation or left to gather on the ground- - 12)15) (12) Section 202-V is amended by adding the following: - a) (a) Very High Fire Hazard Severity Zones (VHFHSZ): Any geographic area designated pursuant to California Government Code Section 51178 to contain the type and condition of vegetation, topography, weather, and structure density to potentially increase the possibility of wildland conflagration fires.
 As a community adjacent to extensive wildland areas, the City of Richmond contains several VHFHS zones.
 A map of these zones is available from the Richmond Fire Department.
-Fire hazard reduction standards are more extensive for properties located within VHFHS zones. - (13) Section 202-W is amended by adding the following: - (a) WILDLAND-URBAN INTERFACE FIRE AREA.
-A geographical area identified by the City of Richmond as a "Fire Hazard Severity Zone" in accordance with the Public Resources Code, Sections 4201 through 4204, and Government Code, Sections 51175 through 51189, or other areas designated by the enforcing agency to be at a significant risk from wildfires, as designated on the map titled Very High Fire Severity Zones.
+Fire hazard reduction standards are more extensive for properties located within VHFHS zones. - 13)16) (13) Section 202-W is amended by adding the following: